rajuljha/ByteClub_AMUHACKS4.0/README.md

 ---

-For a live demo, please see https://quizzly-backend.onrender.com/docs
+For a live demo, please see https://quizlyio.netlify.app

+The Backend API is hosted on https://quizzly-backend.onrender.com

 > [!IMPORTANT]
 > [Render](https://render.com) — the cloud service we use for deployment — spins down a free web service that goes 15 minutes without receiving inbound traffic, and spins it back up whenever a request is received.
 It causes a noticeable delay for the first few requests until the service is back up and running, and the browser page may hang in the meantime.
 Kindly give it a couple of minutes.